What to expect from a career as a Tool and Die or Mould Maker

 Graduate studies programs will require completion of a certificate program in the mechanical field.

-Note: Tool and die graduates are eligible for apprenticeship in the field after registering with the Ministry of Advanced Education and Skills Development.
+Note: Tool and die graduates are eligible for apprenticeship in the field after registering with the Ministry of Training, Colleges and Universities.

 Tool and Die Jobs and Salaries